Eating Eggs During Breastfeeding – Is It Safe?

-During pregnancy and lactation, a woman takes extra steps to ensure that she is supplying her baby with enough nutrients for his growth and development, but eating certain foods, such as eggs, which are usually considered very nutritious and safe, can prove to be detrimental for the baby’s health.
-Eggs are a versatile food and very healthy, but if you are in your nursing stage, you might want to think twice before including them in your diet.
-Read on to find out if can eat eggs while breastfeeding.
+During pregnancy and nursing, a woman takes extra steps to ensure she is supplying her baby with enough nutrients for his growth and development.
+But, eating certain foods, such as eggs, which are usually considered very nutritious and safe, can raise questions on whether or not they are safe for the baby’s health.
+Read on to find out if you can eat eggs while breastfeeding.

 Can Breastfeeding Mothers Eat Eggs?

-Eggs, as we all know, are a great source of protein, and you can eat them while nursing your baby.
-You can consume them 3 or 4 times a week.
-You can eat eggs, but you should consume cooked eggs alone.
-Eating raw eggs is not recommended while breastfeeding.
-Furthermore, in your nursing phase, you must make sure that your daily calorie intake is increased by 500 to meet your baby’s nutrient requirements, and these calories should come from a wholesome diet.
+Eggs, as we all know, are protein-rich, and can be eaten every day.
+Consuming cooked eggs is recommended as eating raw eggs could cause salmonella infection.
+Furthermore, in your nursing phase, you must make sure that your daily calorie intake is increased by 500 calories more than other women to meet your own nutrient requirement, and these calories should come from a wholesome diet.

 Benefits of Eating Eggs While Breastfeeding

-Consuming eggs while nursing your baby is a healthy option as eggs contain loads of health benefits which are mentioned below:
+Consuming eggs while nursing your baby is a healthy option as eggs contain loads of health benefits such as the ones mentioned below:

-- Eating eggs while breastfeeding will help increase the good cholesterol levels in your body, which will help lower the risk of heart ailments like heart attack, stroke and other health problems.
+- Eating eggs while breastfeeding can help increase the good cholesterol levels in the body, which help lower the risk of heart ailments like heart attack, stroke and other health problems in most people, not just breastfeeding mothers.

 - Eggs are fully loaded with vitamins, nutrients and minerals like vitamin A, vitamin B2, vitamin B12, phosphorus, selenium, calcium, zinc, etc., which can be very beneficial for your health in your nursing stage.